About your down payment what you need to know - ingrid mcgaughey mortgage broker canada

 1. Provide a 3-month history…

 … of any bank account(s) where you have been assembling your down payment.
 It’s critical that your name is linked to the account; some internet printouts don’t show a name.
-Talk to your mortgage advisor about how to deal with that.
+Talk to your mortgage professional about how to deal with that.

 2. If you had any large deposits…